ChuckPa/PlexDBRepair/README.md

 ### General installation and usage instructions

-        1. Open your browser to https://github.com/ChuckPa/PlexDBRepair/releases/latest
+        1. Open your browser to https://github.com/ChuckPa/DBRepair/releases/latest
         2. Download the source code (tar.gz or ZIP) file

-        3. Knowing the file name will always be of the form 'PlexDBRepair-X.Y.Z.tar.gz' --  where X.Y.Z is the release number.
+        3. Knowing the file name will always be of the form 'DBRepair-X.Y.Z.tar.gz' --  where X.Y.Z is the release number.
 Use the real values in place of X, Y, and Z.
         4. Place the tar.gz file in the appropriate directory on the system you'll use it.
         5. Open a command line session (usually Terminal or SSH)